BCIT-MakePlus/pyscan/README.md

 ```

 ## Run the PyScan virtual environment
 A virtual environment is provided if the dependencies are not installed.
+This will allow you to use all of the
+libraries needed without having to install it on your computer.
+Keep the environment
+active as long as you are running the application.
 ### Windows:

 Run the following line in Command Prompt: